naman-madaan-cybersec/PortSwigger-Labs/04-DOM-XSS-innerHTML/README.md

 ![](2026-05-03-18-50-39.png)

-I used `<hi>Naman<hi>` payload to discover is this website is vulnerable.It shows My name in capital letters which proves that this website is executing my html code.
+I used `<hi>Naman<hi>` payload to discover If this website is vulnerable?.It shows My name in capital letters which proves that this website is executing my html code.

 ![](2026-05-03-18-51-50.png)